 HONDA ELITE 110 (NHX110)

-The 2010 ‘Elite’ or 'Elite 110' from Honda was their first small wheeled scooter to be introduced in North America since the 2002 introduction of the Metropolitan (aka Jazz in Canada).
-The Elite 110 was introduced by Honda USA for only the 2010 model year, while Canadians were never offered this small Honda.
+The 2010 “Elite” or “Elite 110” was Honda’s first small wheeled scooter to be introduced in North America since the 2002 Metropolitan (aka Jazz in Canada).
+The Elite 110 was offered by Honda USA for only the 2010 model year, while Canadians were never offered this small Honda.
+Globally it remains on sale as the Lead 110.

 This scooter marked the first new member of the presumed to be dead Elite family since the late 80’s.
-By naming this scooter simply the ‘Elite’, Honda has created a mildly confusing situation since they also referred to their 1987 50cc Elite scooters as just the ‘Elite’.
+By naming this scooter simply the ‘Elite’, Honda created a mildly confusing situation since they also referred to their 1987 50cc Elite scooters as just the ‘Elite’.
 Those older Elite’s are generally referred to as Elite 50’s however, so hopefully not too many people will be confused.
-Still, before dropping thousands on a photo-less Craigslist posting for a ‘like new Elite’, you’d better make sure it’s the 2010 model.
+Still, before dropping thousands on a photo-less Craigslist posting for a “like new Elite”, you’d better make sure it’s the 2010 model.

 Model Background